smart-edge-open/ido-specs/doc/flavors.md

 * Istio service mesh - conditional
 * Kiali management console - conditional

-## Media Analytics Flavor with VCAC-A
+## CERA Media Analytics Flavor with VCAC-A
 The pre-defined *media-analytics-vca* deployment flavor provisions an optimized system configuration for media analytics workloads leveraging Visual Cloud Accelerator Card – Analytics (VCAC-A) acceleration.
 It also provisions a set of video analytics services based on the [Video Analytics Serving](https://github.com/intel/video-analytics-serving) for analytics pipeline management and execution.

 The following are steps to install this flavor: